 Chromium is an open-source web browser used and trusted by many Windows 10 gurus.
-Despite its good reviews and stability in the industry, some users are running into issues when it comes to uninstalling Chromium.
-Reports say that users are unable to uninstall Chromium the traditional way, which is a huge red flag.
+Despite its good reviews and stability in the industry, some users are running into issues when trying to uninstall Chromium.
+Reports say that users are unable to uninstall the browser in the traditional way, which could lead to more serious issues.

 While this issue can be something as simple as an installation glitch, it may be a more serious problem involving malware.
-If you find that you can’t uninstall Chromium, we definitely recommend following our guides and removing it from your device.
+If you find that you can’t uninstall Chromium, we recommend following our guides and removing it from your device.
 Afterward, you can always re-download a legitimate copy of the web browser, or switch to a new one.

-In this article, we’ll help you uninstall Chromium and give some tips on protecting your PC against the Chromium malware as well.
+In this article, we’ll help you uninstall the software and give some tips on protecting your PC against a possible malware infection as well.
 If you find that our article was helpful or know someone dealing with Windows 10 issues, don’t forget to share our page!

 What is Chromium and is it malware?